quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

 `--index` ID of the target index.
 `--config` Quickwit config file.
 `--data-dir` Where data is persisted.
 Override data-dir defined in config file, default is `./qwdata`.
 `--dry-run` Executes the command in dry run mode and only displays the list of splits candidate for deletion.
 # split

-*Description*
 Operations (list, add, delete, describe...) on splits.

 ### split list

+Lists the splits of an index.
 `quickwit split list [args]`

 *Synopsis*